A message from the Program Director

 - Disruptive behavior

 - Instructive feedback

+Residents are provided with a wide variety of resources to encourage participating in research and quality improvement.
 Residents have access to a quality assurance officer who assists in the development and implementation of all quality improvement projects.
-In addition to each resident’s project mentor, the quality assurance officer serves as an excellent resource for residents to use when working on quality improvement projects and implementation or analysis.
+In addition to the resident’s project mentor, the QA officer serves as an excellent resource for residents to use when working on their quality improvement projects, and implementation or analysis.

 How to Apply

-The following items are required for interview consideration.
-All items must be received through the ERAS application portal:
+The following items are required for consideration of interview.
+All items must be received through ERAS application portal:

 - USMLE Step 1 CK Score

 - USMLE Step 2 CS Score

 - USMLE Step 2 CK Score

 - MSPE (Dean’s) Letter